 If your internal hotline requires a voice message or an e-mail address, you are even less likely to obtain good results.
 The questions you ask may not be comprehensive and you may not provide the ability to upload evidence.
 Furthermore, you lack the professional feedback from independent, credentialed professionals.
 Also, consider the below:

-How do we comfort employees who are concerned about receiving a false report filed on them?
+How do we comfort employees who are concerned about a false report being filed on them?

 Reports are only provided to a small group of members of upper management.
 Upper management takes an “innocent unless proven otherwise” approach.
 Reports are maintained in a secure portal and will be investigated with a tone of sensitivity towards both the reporter and the accused.